gchristidis25/IPPS/README.md

 # FEATURES

 - [ ] Each peer moves concurrently in a random direction
+    - [ ] Create the message system
+    - [ ] Allow the server to listen to a port and server peers concurrently
 - [ ] Each peer can recognize peers that are within its "WIFI" vicinity
 - [ ] Network Reformation Process
 - [ ] Network Join